codelucas/newspaper/README.rst

     ['New Years', 'resolution', ...]

     >>> article.summary
-    u'The study shows that 93% of people ...'
+    'The study shows that 93% of people ...'

 Newspaper has *seamless* language extraction and detection.